Sinusitis is swelling of the sinuses, usually caused by an infection. It's common and usually clears up on its own within 2 to 3 weeks.

 - antihistamines - if an allergy is causing your symptoms

-- antibiotics - if bacterial infection, very unwell or at risk of complications (more rare)
+- antibiotics - if bacteria is causing your symptoms and you're very unwell or at risk of complications

 You often do not need antibiotics as sinusitis is usually caused by a virus.